Richard J. Schonberger

 • A system of implementation for much-elevated 21st-century competitiveness

 The WCP centers on 16 "customer-focused, employee driven, data-based principles."
-The principles include all competitively vital processes--from organization to quality to promotion and marketing.
+The principles include all competitively vital processes – from organization to quality to promotion and marketing.
 Written criteria permit scoring an organization from zero to five points on each principle, thereby highlighting strengths and weaknesses.
 The scoring criteria are tough, so much so that some of the world's most admired companies and plants (e.g., recipients of international or national recognition of Baldrige Award stature) generally score an average of only 3 to 3 1/2 points per principle on the five-point scale, with lowest scores pointing to blind spots.
 Average companies score much lower, and below-average companies often score less than one point on most principles.

-The WCP's very high standards are deliberate--aimed at alarming the weak and overcoming the tendency of high achievers to become complacent and then to regress or be outflanked.
+The WCP's very high standards are deliberate – aimed at alarming the weak and overcoming the tendency of high achievers to become complacent and then to regress or be outflanked.
 The WCP system provides step-by-step pathways to global competitiveness well into the next century.

 This benchmarking differs from others in several respects.
 For one thing, there are no external auditors or public awards.
 All benchmarking data arise from self-scoring by teams of knowledgeable managers.
 This simplifies and holds down the costs and time commitments for participating companies.
-All scores are held in strict confidence--which serves to keep the validity level high.
+All scores are held in strict confidence – which serves to keep the validity level high.
 That is, there is no reason for a company to inflate its scores; they are strictly for internal assessment, comparison with external benchmarks, and the basis for discovering and responding to discovered weaknesses.

-The WCP research partners include:
+The WCP research partners (past and present) include:

 Apogee Consulting (Singapore)